mbiuki/minicloud/README.md

 * Also sends images to Slack via incomming webhook, alerting everyone if a human is in the image.

+* Readme inside contains more details of setup

 ### Web Services
 * Contains the Node.js functions to upload to AWS Lambda that can query sensor data from DynamoDB and perform IoT publishes (Set LED, Take picture)

-* These need to be mapped to an AWS API Gateway endpoint.
-See http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html for more details.
+* These need to be mapped to an AWS API Gateway endpoint (Proxy Integration).
+Readme inside contains more details.
+See http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html as well for official documentations.

 ### Raspberry Pi
 * The Python code that the Raspberry Pi device (uses camera, motion sensor, LED, light sensor) runs.
 Connects to AWS IoT SDK and performs subscribe/publishes.
 Uses AWS S3 for storage, and AWS Rekognition for computer vision analysis